 Since June 2017, Smith has led Boeing Fabrication, the largest supplier to Commercial Airplanes.
 Fabrication operations are dedicated to engineering and manufacturing millions of aerospace parts, tools, kits and assemblies to meet Boeing needs for composites, metals, emergent and manufacturing services, electrical systems, interiors and propulsion.
 Fabrication's manufacturing business units are located in five U.S. states (Montana, Oregon, South Carolina, Utah, Washington state), Australia, Canada and the United Kingdom.

-As leader of Boeing Additive Manufacturing since January 2018, Smith is responsible for driving the company's strategy, investments and implementation of this disruptive manufacturing technology to meet its commercial, defense, space and services business needs.
+As leader of Boeing Additive Manufacturing from January 2018 to April 2019, Smith was also responsible for driving the company's strategy, investments and implementation of 3D-printing technology to meet its commercial, defense, space and services business needs.

 Smith also has served in leadership positions in Boeing Corporate and Defense, Space & Security organizations.
 From 2014 to 2017, she served as vice president of Attack Helicopter Programs and the company's senior site executive in Mesa, Ariz.
 There, she led more than 3,800 employees who design, produce and support AH-64 Apache and AH-6 Little Bird helicopters for the U.S. Army and defense forces from several countries.
 In 2015, Smith led development of Tata Boeing Aerospace, a joint venture in India between Boeing and Tata Advanced Systems that will become the sole global producer of fuselages for the AH-64 Apache.